China News

 The Financial Times said Lai decided not to travel after he was told he couldn't enter New York.

-Chinese and US officials are currently holding trade talks in Stockholm, in a bid to extend a fragile truce in the face of Trump's global tariff war.
+Chinese and US officials held trade talks Tuesday in Stockholm, in a bid to extend a fragile truce in the face of Trump's global tariff war.

 While the United States does not recognise Taiwan as a country, Washington remains the island's most important partner and biggest arms supplier.